Dalimil/Eventbrite-Tools/README.md

 ## Bugs and Issues
 1. There are two types of layout for Eventbrite event pages.
 Both scripts only work for events whose Eventbrite page contains a big header image (see screenshots) - this is the type that you will see most often.
 Neither script will work for events that list tickets and prices in a table - see https://github.com/Dalimil/Eventbrite-Tools/issues/3#issuecomment-256580440.
 2. Ticket-Info script used to obtain more information about ticket quantity.
 Eventbrite added this JSON to each ticket collection object and the fields are no longer accessible: `"json_blacklist_set": ["event_level_info", "quantity_sold", "quantity_remaining", "request", "quantity_total", "waitlist_settings"]`.
 Can someone figure this out?
 (Also see our partial workaround: https://github.com/Dalimil/Eventbrite-Tools/issues/4)
+3. Someone should set-up minification automation for the scripts instead of manually using https://skalman.github.io/UglifyJS-online/

 **Pull requests welcome.**